 Coastal wetlands support a diverse and unique assemblage of plants, invertebrates, shorebirds, fish, and mammals, and are exciting places to conduct basic and applied ecological research.
-Students in my lab address a wide variety of ecological questions (see Who We Are for some research summaries), and I am open to discussing new research ideas that you’d like to explore.
+Students in my lab address a wide variety of ecological questions, and I am open to discussing new research ideas that you’d like to explore.
 Contact me at email@example.com.

-There are two ways to apply for graduate study in my lab:
+There are three program options for graduate study in my lab:

 What is the first step in finding the right graduate school?